1. Why we are using vip in RAC? Because before 10g, there were no concept of vip.

 - Run gridsetup.sh and select delete node option

 Follow the below link for step by step details:

 67. asm spfile location is missing inside gpnp profile, Then how will asm instance startup?

-For this, we need to under the search order of asm spfile
+For this, we need to understand the search order of asm spfile

 - First it will check for asm spfile location inside gpnp profile